yogeshhegde/processor-sdk-doc/source/linux/Overview_PSDKLA_PSDKRA_Summary.rst

     -   MCU/AutoSAR MCAL on R5F

 .. important::
-    This package is NOT included in PSDKLA installer and needs to be downloaded separately.
+    This package is NOT included in PSDK Linux installer and needs to be downloaded separately.